agregat1354/full-stack-open/part0/exercise_0_4.md

     server-->browser: [{content: "test", date: "..."}, {...}]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes (including newly added note)

 ```